ln4771/PalindroneCheckerApp/README.md

 - Implement the main() method
 - Display welcome message to the user

-Concepts Used:
+Concepts used:
 Java Class, Main Method, System.out.println()

 =======
-## UC2: Hardcoded Palindrome
+## UC2: Hardcoded Palindrom

 Objective:
 Check whether a hardcoded string is a palindrome.